OkaNim/unit-converter/README.md

 Value is cleaned in the int or float type before converting for a destination unit.<br>
 The unnecessary characters such as '>' and '~' in it are removed.<br>
 At this time, if a power of ten is included, it will be recogninzed and used to the cleaned value.<br>
-A power of ten is checked also in sentences or phrases except for value.
+A power of ten is checked also in sentences or phrases except for value.<br>
 However, the checking is performed only for one in which a unit is recognized.<br>
 <br>
 A CCU file (CCU: combination of component units) is neccessary to run the program.<br>